Kennington, Oxfordshire: Amenities

 Kennington has a public house, The Tandem.
 The village has a health centre, two shops, a post office and a pharmacist.
-There are two sports fields: Playfield Road and Forestside.
+There are two sports fields: Playfield Road and Forest Side.
+The men's senior team for Kennington Athletic FC, the village's only football club, play their home games at Playfield Road while their youth teams play home games on both fields.
+Playfield Road is also used as the home ground for Wolvercote Cricket Club's 3rd and 4th teams.

+Behind the Playfield Road field lies the Kennington Memorial Field, dedicated to the six men from Kennington who lost their lives in the Second World War.

 Developments

 There has been a great increase in residential building development in the village recently.
 The developments are all large houses with large gardens which have been turned into flats.
 The two exceptions are the new houses at the site of the former public house The Scholar Gypsy (named after the local poet, Matthew Arnold) and flats on the site of the former Kennington Service Station.
 Recent developments include Strode Court, and Chestnut Place on Kennington Road, to the north of the village.
 A new development has been completed at the site of Cranbrook House in the south of the village on The Avenue.

-Sandford Hydro, a hydro-electric plant was constructed on the Kennington bank of the Thames between 2011 and 2018.
-It uses the head of water provided by the Sandford Lashes weir, and can generate up to 450 kW of electricity with its three archimedes screw turbines.
+Sandford Hydro, a hydro-electric plant, was constructed on the Kennington bank of the Thames between 2011 and 2018.
+Owned and operated by Low Carbon Hub Sandford Hydro Ltd, a subsidiary of Low Carbon Hub, it uses the head of water provided by the Sandford Lasher weir and can generate up to 450 kW of electricity with its three Archimedes screw turbines.
+In 2025, solar photovoltaic panels were installed across the site to supplement generation during periods of low river flow.